 Medical malpractice is defined as negligent medical care that results in further injury to a patient.
 When proving a medical malpractice case in a lawsuit, a plaintiff must show that further injury occurred as a result of a medical practitioner’s actions, that the medical practitioner caused the injury and that the practitioner gave unreasonable and negligent care during the course of the medical visit.
 There are a number of types of medical malpractice claims that are commonly made against medical practitioners:

-A medical malpractice case in Virginia must be brought within two years of the date the medical incident occurred unless it hadn’t yet been discovered.
+A medical malpractice case in Northern Virginia must be brought within two years of the date the medical incident occurred unless it hadn’t yet been discovered.
 In this case, the statute of limitations for such a case is extended to one year past the date when the medical malpractice injury is discovered or should have reasonably been discovered and within 10 years of the date of the injury.

 In Maryland, a medical malpractice case must be brought within the earlier date of five years from the date of when the malpractice occurs or within three years from the date of when the malpractice injury is discovered.
 Any wrongful death actions in Maryland must be brought within three years of the patient’s death.